 The health system?

 Although people are living longer, the current health state of elderly people is tragic.
 The medical and insurance companies are profit motivated.
-End of life studies show that people with the highest cholesterol live the longest.
-End of life studies show that drug side effects negate any drug benefit.
+End of life studies shows that people with the highest cholesterol live the longest.
+End of life studies shows that drug side effects negate any drug benefit.
 People with the lowest cholesterol levels have the highest dementia.
 It’s been a real trip.
-I’m glad of where I’m at in life, and firmly believe that I have more to achieve and enjoy.
+I’m glad where I’m at in life, and firmly believe that I have more to achieve and enjoy.

 My goal is to be able to do next week what I did last week.